A resume picture might seem like a great way to enhance your resume, but what do you need to know before you add one?

 If you want to make your resume stand out from the crowd, you don’t need a picture.
 Instead, focus on creating a resume with strong content.
 Tailor your resume to the job market.
 Make sure your resume is correctly formatted.
 Create specific versions of your resume for each job to which you apply.

 There are a lot of things to consider when writing your resume.
-Use ResumeHelp’s resume examples, resume writing strategies and much more to make your resume contentful, eye-catching and ATS-friendly.
+Use ResumeHelp’s resume examples, resume writing strategies to energize your resume content and make your resume ATS-friendly.

 Professional social media like LinkedIn has revolutionized job search.
 If you’re tempted to include a resume photo but want to make sure you want to avoid a discriminatory situation, you can always include your social media profile link in your resume header.
 Just make sure you have a professionally done profile photo; a selfie could do more harm than good.